How To Make DIY Decoupage Easter Eggs

-This post includes DIY tutorials for making decoupage Easter eggs and how you can use them to decorate for the Easter Holidays.
+This post includes DIY tutorials for making decoupage Easter eggs and how to use them to decorate for the Easter Holidays.

 Farmhouse Style Magazine Featured Project